wurstmineberg/systemd-minecraft/README.md

 # Configuration

 1. `cargo install --git=https://github.com/wurstmineberg/systemd-minecraft --branch=riir`
+2. Place your server directory (with files like `minecraft_server.jar` and `server.properties`) into `/opt/wurstmineberg/world/worldname` (replace `worldname` with a name of your choice)
-2. Enable RCON using the [`enable-rcon`](https://minecraft.gamepedia.com/Server.properties#enable-rcon), [`rcon.password`](https://minecraft.gamepedia.com/Server.properties#rcon.password), and optionally [`rcon.port`](https://minecraft.gamepedia.com/Server.properties#rcon.port) server properties
+3. Enable RCON using the [`enable-rcon`](https://minecraft.gamepedia.com/Server.properties#enable-rcon), [`rcon.password`](https://minecraft.gamepedia.com/Server.properties#rcon.password), and optionally [`rcon.port`](https://minecraft.gamepedia.com/Server.properties#rcon.port) server properties
-3. To automatically start a Minecraft world with the system, `sudo systemctl enable minecraft@worldname` (replace `worldname` with the world name you chose in step 2).
+4. To automatically start a Minecraft world with the system, `sudo systemctl enable minecraft@worldname` (replace `worldname` with the world name you chose in step 2).
 To immediately start a Minecraft world, `sudo systemctl start minecraft@worldname`.